 To keep it simple, you can either speak to your neighbors in person or create a small invite and drop it into each family's mailbox.
 Or have your children deliver the invite.
 Make a point of inviting people as you see them in their yards or on porches.
 To keep fuss down to a minimum, don't ask for RSVPs, instead, let people know they can drop by between specific hours.

-Because you just moved, and may have cleaned your home before you moved in or unpacked, a quick tidy should be easy enough to do.
-To help, check out this great article on how to do 15 minute clean-ups; that's really all the time you should take to make your home feel welcoming.
+Because you just moved and may have cleaned your home before you moved in or unpacked, a quick tidy should be easy enough to do.
+To help, check out this great article on how to do 15-minute clean-ups; that's all the time you should take to make your home feel welcoming.

 Get Supplies But Ask People to Bring Stuff

-If you're hosting an evening reception, you can ask people to bring over their own wine glasses (if you're serving wine).
-I did this once and it was a huge hit!
+If you're hosting an evening reception, you can ask people to bring over their wine glasses (if you're serving wine).
+I did this once, and it was a huge hit!
 It saved me washing over fifty fragile glasses (never mind finding enough glasses to use!).
 I also suggest buying all the food you're planning to serve.
-This is not the time to show off your culinary skills.
-Besides, combing the area stores for specialty foods or bakeries will force you to take time to explore your new neighborhood.
+It is not the time to show off your culinary skills.
+Besides, combing the area stores for specialty foods or bakeries will force you to take the time to explore your new neighborhood.